Of the tens of thousands of women I’ve met, one of the more common hormonal patterns I see is estrogen dominance.

 If a woman is of menstruating age, estrogen dominance—whether the result of excess estrogen and/or low progesterone—can be behind heavy and/or painful periods and PMS.
 It can also drive weight gain, particularly around the hips and thighs.

-The good news is, no matter what stage of life you’re at, it is possible to get your hormones into a healthy balance naturally.
+The good news is it is possible to get your hormones into a healthy balance naturally.